HOW I MET MY DEAD HUSBAND

 When a determined woman chases true love, even Buddha can't stop her.

-It's a cabaret funeral that'll take you on a reincarnating journey of love, confusion and hope.
+A sweet and funny cabaret funeral that'll take you on a reincarnating journey of love, confusion and hope.

 If this is love, be brave to stay before you turn and hide.